 Is the road ahead clear for electric vehicles?

-Advances in mobility such as electric transport have been touted by some as a major weapon in the fight against global warming.
+Advances in mobility such as the development of electric transport have been touted by some as a major weapon in the fight against global warming.
 Yet the road ahead will not be entirely free from speed bumps, warns the Insight Investment team.

 One thing the pandemic has taught us is to expect the unexpected.
 In March 2020, as the scale of the looming Covid-19 crisis became clear and economic activity the world over ground to a halt, few would have predicted the nascent market for electric vehicles (EVs) would move into the fast lane.

 Yet that’s exactly what happened.
-According to the International Energy Agency (IEA), global EV sales surged some 40% in 2020 from the 2.1 million electric cars sold in 2019.
+According to the International Energy Agency (IEA), global EV sales surged some 40% in 2020 from the 2.1 million electric cars sold in the previous year.
 Indeed, EV sales continued to climb despite the dislocations of the global pandemic and a broader 15% year-on-year fall in overall auto sales through that same time period.

 But before we bid a fond farewell to the internal combustion engine, consider the following.
 Even with this latest increase in sales, the overall EV market share remains low at just over 4%.
 By 2030, according to the IEA, that figure will have barely shifted: EV stock across all modes would still only account for just 7% of the road vehicle fleet.